-Grace Bay is a part of Providenciales, which is a highly developed island within the Turks and Caicos area.
+Grace Bay is a part of Providenciales, which is a highly developed island in the Turks and Caicos.
 The area offers the best of modern conveniences in a setting of some of the best beaches in the world.
 It is a popular destination for people looking to escape busy work schedules and hectic lives.
 Grace Bay ranks among the most beautiful of the beaches in the area, and also has a sizable coral reef teeming with tropical aquatic life.
 Activities and attractions include the Princess Alexandra Marine Park, a Conch Farm, and numerous water activities and sports.
 Stones engraving by shipwrecked sailors are visible on a nearby hilltop and the ruins of old plantation houses are close by.
 Its clear blue waters clean white sands and some pampering luxury makes Grace Bay a great vacation destination.

 Shoal Bay in Anguilla is one of those incredible tropical beach destinations that draw people from around the world.
-A coral island, Shoal Bay has some amazing sunsets and is the perfect laid back vacation destination.
+A coral island, Anguilla’s Shoal Bay has some amazing sunsets and is the perfect laid back vacation destination.
 The local islanders are friendly, and the beach ranks consistently among the top Caribbean beaches.
-Pink white sands line the intense turquoise of the water along this two-mile stretch of heaven.
+Pink white sands line the intense turquoise water along this two-mile stretch of heaven.
 Restaurants, bars, hotels are abundant, and water sports abound, and the sugar soft white sand is truly breathtaking.

 The Anse de Grande Saline is known for unruly winds and its lack of shade.
 But the breathtaking scenery makes up for what it lacks.
 The fine sands are surrounded by some trees and towering cliffs.
 It is a nudist-frequented beach with an expansive salt water pond behind it.
 The beach is fairly isolated and its crystal blue waters are shallow offering excellent opportunities for swimming on calm days.